ARAVINDs2002/LoRA-Fine-Tuning-for-Face-Identity-Preservation-Stable-Diffusion-/README.md

 | exp_e40    | 0.510          | 0.223 | 0.978 |
 | exp_e50    | **0.573**      | 0.373 | 0.703 |

-The strongest identity preservation was observed between **30 and 50 epochs**.
+Best results were around **30-50 epochs**.

 ---

-## Observations
+## What I Learned

-- Too few epochs → identity not learned sufficiently
+- Not enough training → the model doesn't really learn my face
-- Too many epochs → overfitting or facial distortion
+- Too much training → things start getting weird and distorted
-- Certain seeds produce significantly better identity matches
+- Some random seeds just work way better than others
-- LoRA learns identity patterns, not exact face replication
+- LoRA doesn't copy your face exactly — it learns patterns
-- Generative models may hallucinate due to:
-  - Random sampling
-  - Prompt influence
+- The model can still make stuff up because of:
+  - How random generation works
+  - What's in the prompt
-  - Limited training data
+  - Limited training photos

 ---

-## Conclusion
+## Bottom Line

-- LoRA fine-tuning can partially preserve facial identity
+- LoRA can kinda preserve facial identity, but it's not perfect
-- Batch-based ArcFace cosine similarity provides a reliable numeric evaluation
+- Using ArcFace with cosine similarity gave me solid numbers to work with
-- Best results were achieved around **30–50 epochs**
+- Sweet spot was around **30–50 epochs**
-- Numeric evaluation combined with visual inspection gives the clearest understanding
+- Numbers + eyeballing = best way to evaluate

 ---

-## Notes
+## Just So You Know

-- This project is for research and learning purposes only
+- This is purely for learning and research
-- Generated images are not intended for impersonation or misuse
+- Not trying to impersonate anyone or do anything shady
-- Evaluation methods follow commonly accepted industry practices
+- The evaluation methods I used are pretty standard in the industry

+---

+## A Personal Note

+I know these images don't really look like me... lol.
+But honestly, I know what I can do to make it better!
+This result was what I expected with just 30 images and 50 epochs, and I genuinely learned a ton while doing this project.
+It was my first time doing something like this after my research in deepfake video detection.

+Thanks so much for checking this out! 🙏

 ---